Arlington, VA, is a beautiful city home to some of the country's best schools, top employers, and rich culture

 The Lee High School Eagle Centre houses a community center, 30,000 square foot athletic complex, and a restaurant.
 The Arlington Arts Center houses a performing arts center, art museum, and dance studio.

 New visitors to Arlington, VA, will find many exciting things to do.

 How to get started moving to Arlington VA

 1. Start Early - Plan at least six months before packing.
 Start by saving up enough money to pay moving expenses.
 Then, start packing by throwing away items you're not taking with you.

 2. Save Time - Hire professional movers.
 Ask your real estate agent for recommendations.

-3. Get a Good Distance Estimate - Get a quote from a reputable moving company in Arlington, VA.
+3. Get a Good Distance Estimate - Get a quote from a moving company in Arlington, VA.
 Make sure they will pack everything.